 Rainbow Serpent is probably the biggest festival in this style, but it’s hella mainstream and trash-vibes.
 Head to Queensland for the real stellar opportunities for a solid dugga beneath the Milky Way.
 From multi-stage madness down to grimy one-stage fun and even Oz’s regional burns, things are gonna get weird!

-9. Shouting Out Australia’s Best Adventures for the Indoors Lovers
+9. Shouting Out the Best Adventures in Australia for the Indoors Lovers

 What are you doing outside getting fresh air and being a sunkissed, vivacious soul!
 Don’t you know that we have air-con in Australia?

-The concrete jungle still offers the adventure-seeking traveller in Australia a chance for exploration.
+The concrete jungle still offers the adventure-seeking traveller some cool places in Australia to explore.
 They may not be heart-pounding, or jaw-dropping, or even titty-titillating, but these little smatterings of Aussie culture offer an adventure in of themselves:

 - Museum of Old and New Art (MONA) – Hobart is Melbourne if Melbourne didn’t try so hard to be a cool Sydney.
 While it’s already a hive of more low-key cultural goodness, the MONA amplifies this through insane exhibitions that put the other capitals’ galleries to shame.
 It’s been described as a “subversive adult Disneyland”, and that fits it to a tee.

-- Aboriginal Ceremonies – Often, Aboriginal performances of traditional ceremonies (eg. dances or smoking ceremonies) will pop up at events.
+- Aboriginal Ceremonies – Often, Aboriginal performances of traditional ceremonies (dances or smoking ceremonies) will pop up at events.
 They are definitely always worth hunting out for an insight into the first Australians’ culture.
-Sidenote: I saw a performance by Bangarra Dance Theatre once and that was absolutely phenomenal.
+I saw a performance by Bangarra Dance Theatre once and that was absolutely phenomenal.

-10. Shouting Out Australia’s Best Adventures for the Outdoors Lovers
+10. Shouting Out the Best Outdoor Adventures in Australia

 Annnd now we’re going the opposite direction!
 Get out of the stuffy air-conned galleries you nerd!
 There’s hectic shit to do: